 The law does not specify that parties must meet and confer in the context of disclosure of ESI.
 There are provisions of law that relate to an obligation to produce evidence to a court in civil proceedings that apply to all types of evidence.

-Under the CPC, parties are obliged to produce evidence to establish facts to successfully argue their case.
-In this procedure, all parties might be obliged to submit, by order of the court, on a specified date and in a specified place, the data in their possession that constitutes evidence of a fact relevant to the resolution of the dispute.
-There are no sanctions if a party refuses to produce the evidence requested, but the court may take this as an indication that the evidence contradicts the party's statement and therefore supports the opposing party's statement.
+Under the CCP, parties must produce evidence to establish facts to successfully argue their case.
+In this procedure, all parties may be obliged to submit, by order of the court, on a specified date and in a specified place, the data in their possession that constitutes evidence of a fact relevant to the resolution of the dispute.
+There are no sanctions if a party refuses to produce the evidence requested, but the court may take this as an indication that the evidence contradicts the party's statement and may, therefore, support the opposing party's statement.

 If a court requests a third party to produce evidence and it refuses to do so without legitimate grounds, it may be subject to a fine.
-If the third party does comply with the court's request, it has the right to demand reimbursement of expenses connected with producing the evidence.
+If the third party complies with the court's request, it has the right to demand reimbursement of expenses connected with producing the evidence.

 Review and production

-Poland has only just begun to acknowledge the use of digital sources of information in statutes, such as the CPC and the Code of Criminal Procedure.
+Relatively recently, Poland has begun to acknowledge the use of digital sources of information in statutes, such as the CCP and the Code of Criminal Procedure.
 Consequently, civil and criminal proceedings still tend to focus on traditional sources of evidence, such as paper documents, witness testimony and, in criminal cases, materials gathered by law enforcement authorities (the police and the Public Prosecutor) during operational activities, including lawful searches and interception of communications.

 The limited regulation on the use of ESI covers the collection of ESI by law enforcement authorities during criminal proceedings, the obligation of parties to produce ESI as evidence and the method of assessing ESI in civil proceedings.